Hand Physical Therapists

 When you first go in for a PT session at Tri PT, your therapist reviews your medical history with you.
 You talk about your daily routine and any medical conditions you have, such as diabetes.
 Once that step is complete, your physical therapist finds out the severity of your hand condition.

 The physical examination involves submitting your hand, fingers, thumb, wrist and elbows to a series of pressure point and flexibility exercises.
 These tests reveal how well your hand works, which joints cause pain and how the muscles and nerve endings are functioning.
-Your physical therapist in NYC then maps out a strategy to get your hand working properly again.
+Your physical therapist in Brooklyn then maps out a strategy to get your hand working properly again.

 Physical Therapy Treatments for Your Hand